Vijay-2021/oldenburg-roads-network/README.md

 ## Code
 Our code follows a very similar structure to the CS225 MPs.
 ### data folder
 Inside the data folder, you can find the dataset we used for our project as well as the datasets we used to test our algorithms.
-Our custom datasets tests specific edge cases in our algorithm implementations.
+Our custom datasets test specific edge cases in our algorithm implementations.

 ### entry folder
 Here you can find the `main.cpp` file that used to create the main executable for our program.